Top 16 Ways to Make Money in Cyber Security!

 For those who are interested in stock investment, this is the simplest way to make money in cyber security.

-With such a shift towards an online world, which has only been catalyzed by the COVID-19 pandemic, many cybersecurity stocks are performing very well and continue to be on the way up.
+With such a shift towards an online world many cyber security funds are performing very well and continue to be on the way up.

 Compare it to many other sectors that suffered a huge drop over the past few years due to the pandemic, and cyber security stocks become even more attractive.